Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 The tool will take you through the following steps:

-**First**, the command will automatically download SPCTL into the `tool` directory inside the Provider Tools directory.
+**First**, the command will automatically download SPCTL into the `tool` directory inside the Provider Tools directory. **Note:** please don't use this copy of SPCTL to run commands, it's a service copy because Provider Tools is an extension of SPCTL.

 **Second**, the Provider Tools will check whether a provider with the Authority account specified in the `config.json` is already registered on blockchain.
 * If provider exists, the prompt will go to the next step;